 With such orders, local authorities—to be more accurate, the unelected staff working supposedly for local councillors—have turned prayer into crime.
 Charles Malet points out that this is no hyperbole, because Isabel Vaughan-Spruce was not given a chance by attending West Midlands Police to leave the scene quietly: her confirmation that she had been praying silently was sufficient to incriminate her.

 Charles considers Spruce's 2016 statement of motives to the BBC and deplores the increasing subjectivity of legislation, including sub-national legislation (by-laws and what British councils and police euphemistically call "orders" and "directions").
-He concludes that the PSPO is a "self-licking lollipop" because it imputes one of the two essential elements that constitute a crime, namely a guilty mind (mens rea).
+He concludes that the parent act of this PSPO is a "self-licking lollipop" because it imputes one of the two essential elements that constitute a crime, namely a guilty mind (mens rea).

 This is inferred by the attending police, as worded in the sloppily-drafted PSPO: the arresting constable had to ask Vaughan-Spruce, in effect, "Are you committing an offence?"
 The "balancing of rights" that it is incumbent on police to carry out when evaluating whether to make an arrest for a breach of a PSPO itself constitutes interference in people's rights and is a repudiation of impartiality.